Measurement & Evaluation

 The contribution of Scotland’s historic environment is monitored through the National Performance Framework.
 The national indicator: improve the state of Scotland’s sites, is measured by the percentage of pre-1919 dwellings classified as having disrepair to critical elements.
 This measure was introduced in April 2017 following research undertaken by BEFS with stakeholders that resulted in a recommendation to the Scottish Government.

-The historic environment strategy ‘Our Place in Time’ identified the need for a framework of evidence to measure collective progress against the Historic Environment Strategy and ultimately the success of the Strategy itself.
+The 2023 historic environment strategy Our Past, Our Future (OPOF) has a framework against which success of the strategy is measured.
 The aim was to be able to measure and demonstrate the benefits for people which should arise from delivering the Strategy.